ajessu/jobeet-docs/en/starting-up-the-project.rst

 We won't write PHP code.
-But even without writing a single line of code, you will start understanding the benefits of using a framework like symfony, just by bootstrapping a new project.
+But even without writing a single line of code, you will start understanding the benefits of using a framework like Symfony2, just by bootstrapping a new project.

 The objective of this day is to setup the development environment and display a page of the application in a web browser.
-This includes installation of symfony, creation of an application, and web server configuration.
+This includes installation of Symfony2, creation of an application, and web server configuration.

-As this book will mostly focus on the symfony framework, we will assume that you already have a solid knowledge of PHP 5 and Object Oriented programming.
+As this book will mostly focus on the Symfony2 framework, we will assume that you already have a solid knowledge of PHP 5 and Object Oriented programming.

 Prerequisites
 -------------

-Before installing symfony, you need to check that your computer has everything installed and configured correctly.
+Before installing Symfony2, you need to check that your computer has everything installed and configured correctly.
 Take the time to conscientiously read this day and follow all the steps required to check your configuration, as it may save your day further down the